Frequently Asked Questions

 The residency decision is based on the information contained in the application for admission.
 Details about residency for tuition purposes may be found on the UNM Office of the Registrar.

-Applications for financial aid become available beginning January 1st for the upcoming academic year for both the FAFSA and Need Access applications.
+Applications for financial aid become available beginning October 1st for the upcoming academic year for the FAFSA.
 Applications for Named Scholarships are essay based and can be submitted at any time prior to the scholarship deadline.

-You may borrow up to $20,500 for the year in federal Stafford Student Loans, depending on your cost of attendance and other aid you may be receiving.
+You may borrow up to $20,500 for the year in Federal Unsubsidized Student Loans, depending on your cost of attendance and other aid you may be receiving.
 If you would like to reduce or cancel your loan(s), notify the School of Law Financial Aid Officer..
 You may also take out a federal Grad Plus for the difference between your cost of attendance and aid/loans.